Cody Rhodes: Early life

 Rhodes was born in Charlotte, North Carolina, on June 30, 1985, the son of Michelle Rubio and professional wrestler Dusty Rhodes.
 He is of Cuban descent through his maternal grandfather.
 He has a sister named Teil in addition to his paternal half-brother and fellow professional wrestler Dustin and a paternal half-sister named Kristin, who is a former Dallas Cowboys cheerleader.
 He is the nephew of professional wrestlers Jerry Sags and Fred Ottman, and the godson of professional wrestler Magnum T. A., who was present at both Rhodes's birth and baptism.
 He legally changed his surname to "Runnels Rhodes" as a teenager.

 Rhodes grew up in Georgia and went to Lassiter High School in Marietta, where he had a successful high school wrestling career.
 He placed sixth in the 171 lb division as a sophomore.
 As a junior, he won the Georgia state tournament at 189 lb in 2003 and repeated as champion his senior year.
 He had planned to wrestle collegiately at Penn State University, but decided to become a professional wrestler instead.
 During his time in high school, Rhodes also acted as a referee in his father's Turnbuckle Championship Wrestling promotion.
-After graduated from high school, Rhodes moved to Los Angeles and studied acting at the Howard Fine Acting School for a year.
+After graduating from high school, Rhodes moved to Los Angeles and studied acting at the Howard Fine Acting School for a year.